Al Jazeera says 3 journalists held in Egypt after hotel broadcast

 Since Mursi’s ouster, Egypt has faced some of its worst violence in decades, which the government has blamed on Islamic militants.
 It declared the Brotherhood a terrorist group last week and has arrested thousands of its members, including Mursi.

-U.S. Defense Secretary Chuck Hagel expressed concern about recent developments in Egypt in a call on Sunday to Egyptian army chief General Abdel Fattah al-Sisi, discussing the “balance between security and freedom.”
+U.S. Defence Secretary Chuck Hagel expressed concern about recent developments in Egypt in a call on Sunday to Egyptian army chief General Abdel Fattah al-Sisi, discussing the “balance between security and freedom.”

 The New York-based Committee to Protect Journalists (CPJ) on Monday classified Egypt alongside Syria and Iraq as one of the most dangerous countries for journalists to operate in.